TdsAlv/dbt_homework/README.md

 There also seems to be a popular python package 'great-expectations' for some additional statistical tests on data.
 It has been ported to dbt as dbt_expectations, but I haven't used it, so not sure what additional benefits it gives.

-These tools will test data, but they do not check if the whole data pipeline succeeded or not.
+These tools will test data, but they do not check if the whole data pipeline succeeded or not, so maybe the source system or EL tool is at fault in the first place.

 Airflow could be used as pipeline orchestrator with an integration to Slack for example, so that if an error occurs anywhere in the pipeline, data engineers would be notified via message.
 I've heard about some other tools to measure data pipeline performance (Prometheus for monitoring + Grafana for visualization of those monitoring metrics), but I have not used them.